-If periodic payments began before 1993, you are not required to, but you are encouraged to, report in box 5.
+If periodic payments began before 1993, you are not required, but you are encouraged, to report in box 5.

-If you made periodic payments from a qualified plan and the annuity starting date is after November 18, сацтіом 1996, you must use the simplified method to figure the tax-free amount each year.
+If you made periodic payments from a qualified plan and the annuity starting date is after CAUTION November 18, 1996, you must use the simplified method to figure the tax-free amount each year.
 See Annuity starting date in 1998 or later, earlier.